Summary of our market study

 Source: ****

-Presstalis recorded an operating deficit of ** million euros in ****.
-However, on July *, ****, the Paris Commercial Court placed Presstalis in compulsory liquidation.
-France Messagerie was created and took over part of Presstalis' assets.
+Presstalis recorded an operating deficit of ** million euros in ****on July *, ****, the Paris Commercial Court placed the distribution company in compulsory liquidation.
+France Messagerie was then created and took over part of its assets[***].

 4 Offer analysis